Healthy Homes Assessment Pauatahanui

 What We Do

-We value your money We conduct detailed checks to make sure you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the fun parts of owning or purchasing your own home.
+We consider your investment to be a serious one We will conduct comprehensive examinations to ensure that you don’t get any unexpected or expensive unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing your own home.

-We specialise in a variety of solutions to make sure that you are completely informed about the condition of any property you might be contemplating buying or selling along with other services.
+We are specialised in a range of solutions to ensure that you are fully informed of the condition of any property that you might be contemplating buying or selling as well as additional services.

-Our systematic approach to your property inspection and the latest in technology for software with digital photos embedded into your document, you can actually see any issues discovered.
-Because of our detailed reporting it’s no wonder that we have so many customers who recommend our service to family members and friends.
+Our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into your Report, you are able to actually see any issues identified.
+Thanks to our comprehensive report, it’s not surprising that we have so many customers who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports